3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If this attribute is set to "true", the boundary is only intersected with the bounding box of the mesh.
 This allows the consumer to evaluate the boundary without computing the intersection with the mesh.

+**fallbackvalue**:

+If this attribute is set, any undefined result MUST be evaluated as the value.
+If this attribute is not set, any undefined result MUST be evaluated to zero.

 ### 4.2.2 Color element

 Element **\<color>**